Dyce: Education

 The local secondary school, Dyce Academy, has about 500 pupils.
 Dyce Academy is home to the Aberdeen City Music School.
 There is also a primary school, Dyce Primary School.
 Dyce is also the location for the Cordyce School, a secondary school serving pupils who require additional support.
 In November 2017, Cordyce School suffered extensive damage following a fire that engulfed most of the building. following the fire, four young boys, three aged fifteen and one aged fourteen, were charged.

 Parks and recreation

 The area of Aberdeen has sports facilities including the local junior football team Dyce F.C who currently play in the Scottish Junior Football Association North Region and the cricket team.
-Dyce also have an amateur football team, currently named Dyce ITC Hydraulics in honour of its sponsors ITC Hydarulics also of Dyce.
-Dyce ITC currently play in the Aberdeenshire Amateur Association Premier League and play their home games at Pitmedden Road in Dyce.

-Dyce (Aberdeen) Amateur Swimming Club (Est 1977), which runs its own Swim School for those wishing to learn to swim, is based at the Dyce Academy swimming pool.
-The Club and Swim School are both affiliated to the Scottish Amateur Swimming Association to help swimmers compete up to North District and Scottish National Level.
+Dyce (Aberdeen) Amateur Swimming Club (established 1977) runs its own Swim School.
+It is based at the Dyce Academy swimming pool.
+The club and swim school are both affiliated to the Scottish Amateur Swimming Association to help swimmers compete up to North District and Scottish National Level.